-- 1. All volunteers must be regular attenders or members of RPC in good standing for at least 3 months, except with written exception by the Children's Ministry Director. - 2.
-All volunteers must have completed RPC's childcare training in person or digitally and sign attestation of completion. - Criminal records checks and other appropriate screening checks will be completed by the Nursery Coordinator on all volunteers, except in exceptional circumstances. - 4.
+- 1. All volunteers must be regular attenders or members of RPC in good standing for at least 3 months, except with written exception by the Director of Children's, Youth, or Hand in Hand Ministry.. - 2.
+All volunteers must have completed RPC's childcare training in person or digitally and sign attestation of completion. - Criminal records checks and other appropriate screening checks will be completed by RPC staff on all volunteers, except in exceptional circumstances. - 4.
 All completed records of screening procedures will be kept electronically. - 5.
-Volunteers must be approved by the Children's Ministry Director or his/her designee. - 6.
+Volunteers must be approved by the Director of Children's, Youth, or Hand in Hand Ministry or his/her designee. - 6.
 All volunteers must repeat the screening procedures and criminal background checks every three years. - 7.
-RPC reserves the right to reject any applicant for volunteer service or dismiss an existing volunteer for any reason, including, but not limited to: - a.
-Refusing or failing to complete screening;

-- b.
-Failing to provide requested information; - c.
-Providing information that is subsequently determined as false or misleading; - d.
+RPC reserves the right to reject any applicant for volunteer service or dismiss an existing volunteer for any reason, including, but not limited to: - Refusing or failing to complete screening; - b.
+Failing to provide requested information; - Providing information that is subsequently determined as false or misleading; - d.
 Personal issues that compromise the applicant or volunteer's ability to care for children; - e.
-Any criminal report or charge; obtaining information from references or criminal record checks that suggest that the applicant is not suitable to help with children; - 8.
-Any volunteer, helper, deacon, staff or elder (or any RPC member) who learns of or has knowledge of misconduct by an applicant should report that knowledge to the Children's Ministry Director.
+Any criminal report or charge; obtaining information from references or criminal record checks that suggest that the applicant is not suitable to help with children;

+Any volunteer, helper, deacon, staff or elder (or any RPC member) who learns of or has knowledge of misconduct by an applicant should report that knowledge to the appropriate Ministry Director.
 He or she may also be held personally responsible to any legal obligation that he or she may have to disclose such information to the authorities as per the NC mandatory reporter statute.